 This week we’re putting the spotlight on email marketing for WooCommerce: understanding the email lifecycle, emails best practices, and helpful tools and integrations.

 WooCommerce has robust email tools built right into core.
-To send a greater range of messages, you can integrate your store with leading email services like MailChimp, and add email marketing extensions.
+To send a greater range of messages, you can integrate your store with leading email services like MailPoet or MailChimp, and add email marketing extensions.

 WooCommerce emails, built into core

 There’s a foundational set of emails that you can send right from your dashboard.
 You’ll find them under WooCommerce > Settings > Emails:

 WooCommerce lets you collect addresses from your site visitors, store them in a list, and send them specific triggered emails related to their account and orders.